Doctor Who series 5: Costumes

 Although the Eleventh Doctor still wears his previous incarnation's costume in the first episode, costume designer Ray Holman said that the costume was broken-down and distressed.
 During the first episode, he would find his own identity and pick out his unique costume.
 Smith tried on a variety of things to find a look he would feel comfortable and confident in and which would identify his Doctor.
 He brought in braces and a tweed jacket; Holman thought the tweed jacket was "a bit old for him", but it indicated that he was a "professor and student at the same time" and gave him "that quality that the Doctor's still learning, but also has some authority".
 Smith suggested a bow tie; Holman and others did not approve, but when he put it on they decided that they had his costume.
 According to the actor, he was influenced by the Second Doctor's costume in The Tomb of the Cybermen.
 Other inspirations were the "element of a professor" and "big, dusty boots like Indiana Jones".
-The men's clothing store Topman reported that their bow-tie sales increased by 94 percent in April 2010, when the series began airing.
+The men's clothing store Topman reported that their bow-tie sales increased by 94 per cent in April 2010, when the series began airing.

 Gillan had substantial input into Amy's costume, hairstyle and make-up.
 Holman said that Amy's identity was unclear in the first episode, but she later wore her own clothes.
 According to the actress, Amy had the inner confidence to wear clothes which showed "a bit of skin from time to time".
 Although she tried on a number of costumes, when it came to short skirts she "just thought it was right" and indicated that Amy was "comfortable and confident about her look".
 Gillan believed that the skirts reflected what young women typically wear at her age.
 Executive producer Piers Wenger noted that Amy's 1970s flying jacket (which she wore "quite a lot") reflected Gillan as a "born adventurer", and Amy developed a love of travel and adventure.